fszlin/certes/docs/README.md

 # Certes [![Twitter URL](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)][tw]

-Certes is an [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) client runs on .NET 4.5+ and .NET Standard 1.3+.
+Certes is an [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) client runs on .NET 4.5+ and .NET Standard 1.3+, supports ACME v2 and wildcard certificates.
 It is aimed to provide an easy to use API for managing certificates during deployment processes.

 ## Usage